KRFOSS/kali-docs/nethunter/installing-nethunter-on-the-oneplus-7/index.md

 3.04	install magisk
 3.05	install Disable_Dm-Verity_ForceEncrypt_11.02.2020.zip
 3.06	reboot to system
 3.07	set up phone but skip fingerprint or any other security.
-Set up up later (not sure if that re-encrypts the phone)
+Set up later (not sure if that re-encrypts the phone)

 ## 4. Install NetHunter

 4.01	Download image from [our download page](/get-kali/#kali-mobile)
-4.02    there is a bug in the current installer requireing to install the kernel separately, [download it here](https://build.nethunter.com/contributors/re4son/guacamole/kernel-nethunter-2021.3-oneplus7-oos-ten.zip)
+4.02    there is a bug in the current installer requiring to install the kernel separately, [download it here](https://build.nethunter.com/contributors/re4son/guacamole/kernel-nethunter-2021.3-oneplus7-oos-ten.zip)
 4.03	reboot into recovery
 4.04	install nethunter zip
 4.06    install magisk again